4-H Youth Development

 4-H Clubs meet monthly as a form of community learning.
 There are 4 clubs in Meade County.
 For club information and club leaders contact information, call the Extension Office at 620-873-8790.

-1. Find a club in your area.
-Meade County has 1 club in Plains, 2 clubs in Meade, and 1 club in Fowler.
-For club leaders contact information, call the office at (620) 873-8790 or email hannahmckenzie@ksu.edu.
+- Find a club in your area.
+Meade County has one club in Plains (Plains Livewires), two clubs in Meade (Town and Country, Four Leaf Clovers) and one club in Fowler (3 C's).
+For club leaders' contact information, call the office at (620) 873-8790 or email wlhenson@ksu.edu.

-2. Visit 2-3 clubs to find one that fits your family
+- Visit 2-3 clubs to find one that fits your family - or choose based on location!